 Mutually Dependent Provisions/Partial Invalidity.
 The obligation contained in this Agreement for one party to provide water service to the other is mutually dependent on the obligation and performance of the other party to provide water service.
 If any provision of this Agreement or its application is held by a court of competent jurisdiction to be illegal, invalid, or void, the validity of the remaining provisions shall not be affected; provided, however, if the invalid provision or its application is found to be substantive and to render performance of the remaining provisions infeasible or is found to seriously affect the consideration and is inseparably connected to the remainder of the Agreement (such as the obligation of one party to provide water service to the other), the entire Agreement shall be invalid.

-Non-Exclusivity The parties may pursue sources of water and water rights without restriction in order to supply their respective water supply needs from alternative sources.
+Non-Exclusivity.
+The parties may pursue sources of water and water rights without restriction in order to supply their respective water supply needs from alternative sources.

+Rate Making Authority.
+Each party retains the full right and authority to rates and charges applicable to customers connecting to their respective water system and for the usage and availability of water.

+City Public Utility Tax.
+The City’s public utility tax applies to monthly base rates and water usage charges paid by customers located within the City.
+For purposes of calculating Sallal’s obligation to pay the tax, Sallal shall receive a credit against taxable revenues for the cost of all water purchases charged by the City to Sallal.

+Membership.
+In consideration of the benefits provided by this Agreement, Sallal shall issue one membership to the City at no charge.

 CITY OF NORTH BEND SALLAL WATER ASSOCIATION